Ana Olivera

-Ana María Olivera Pessano (born 17 December 1953) is an Uruguayan politician of the Communist Party – Broad Front.
-Since 15 February 2020, she serves as National Representative for Montevideo, and during the fifth session of the 49th Legislature in 2024, she serves as the annual president of the Chamber.
+Ana María Olivera Pessano (born 17 December 1953) is a Uruguayan politician of the Communist Party – Broad Front.
+She served as Intendant of Montevideo from 2010 to 2015, becoming the first woman to hold the position, and later as a National Representative in the 49th Legislature.
+She also served as Deputy Minister of Social Development in both administrations of President Tabaré Vázquez.

-She previously held the position of Deputy Minister of Social Development and Intendant of Montevideo, being the first woman to be elected to that position.
-Her mandate as Intendant ran from 8 July 2010, to 9 July 2015, when she was succeeded by Daniel Martínez.

 Biography

 Early life

 She was born in Montevideo on 17 December 1953.
 At a very young age she joined the MLN-Tupamaros, so she had to go into exile in Cuba and later in France during the civic-military dictatorship.
 In France, he joined the Communist Party of Uruguay.
 Once the dictatorship ended, she returned to her native country and graduated as a secondary school French teacher.